seeq12/seeq-connector-sdk-java/README.md

 You can add additional dependencies in the `build.gradle.kts` file in your connector's folder.

+The `build.gradle.kts` file provides the `project.version` variable which can be used to maintain semantic versioning in your Connector.
+The value specified here will appear in the Administration page of the Seeq Server and can help you determine what version is deployed to each Agent and whether an upgrade of the Connector is necessary.

+The `build.gradle.kts` file also allows you to declare a Minimum Seeq Link SDK Version value `minimumSeeqLinkSdkVersion`.
+This value will help enforce compatibility between your Connector and any Agent where it is deployed.
+Agents will declare the version of the Seeq Link SDK that they provide and, by specifying the minimum version of the Seeq Link SDK that provides the necessary features for your Connector, they will be able to check that they satisfy the Connector's requirement when loading it.

 Once you are ready to start developing, just open the `MyConnector.java` and `MyConnection.java` files in your IDE and start reading through the heavily-annotated source code.
 The template connector uses a small class called `DatasourceSimulator`.
 You'll know you've removed all of the template-specific code when you can delete this file from